 The road through Leopold Ranges was perhaps the most picturesque on the entire Gibb River Rd.
-These hills are just beautiful, plus thousands of baobabs thriving in the most amazing places, and dried nearly to dust golden grasses of spinifex.
+These hills are just beautiful, plus thousands of baobabs thriving in the most amazing places and dried nearly to dust golden grasses of spinifex.

-Despite the dust we really love this place as it is truly magical.
+Despite the dust, we really love this place as it is truly magical.
 We will definitely come back to Kimberley in the future.

 Unfortunately, our adventure with Kimberley was coming to an end.
 Today we arrived at our last camp on Gibb River Road, Windjana Gorge.
 We were planning to stay here for a few days and see the gorge and freshwater crocodiles (if we are lucky).

-We spent the night in a beautiful place, right next to the mountains that were a coral reef millions years ago!
+We spent the night in a beautiful place, right next to the mountains that were a coral reef millions of years ago!

 The only thing that bothered us a bit was the fact that one of the tires was pretty damaged on one side.
-We hoped to make it to Derby, and there, make a decision what to do with it.
+We hoped to make it to Derby, and there, make a decision on what to do with it.
 We assumed the damage came from the Wunnamurra Gorge trail we took two days before.